Probabilistic existence of regular combinatorial structures: Summary and open problems

 In our language we may take $B=G$ and $V$ to be the space spanned by all functions $\phi_{(x,y)}:B\to\{0,1\}$ of the form $\phi_{(x,y)}(b)=\mathbf{1}_{\{b(x)=y\}}$ for $x,y\in X$.
 Then $T$ is $X$-uniform if and only if \eqref{eq:prob_def} holds.
 We have given a bounded integer basis for $V$ in $\ell_{\infty}$, and also by definition the symmetry condition holds.
 The other conditions are less clear.
 One may still speculate that:

 \begin{conj} Let $G$ be a group that acts transitively on a set $X$.
 Then there exists an $X$-uniform subset $T \subset G$ such that $|T| \le |X|^c$ for some universal constant $c>0$. \end{conj}

 A second question is whether one can apply our techniques to get \emph{minimal} objects.
 Recall that the size of the objects we achieve is only minimal up to polynomial factors.
-For example, one of the main open problems in design theory is whether there exists a Steiner system (i.e. a $t$-design with $\lambda=1$) for any $t > 5$.
-Another major open problem of a similar spirit is the existence of Hadamard matrices of all orders $n=4m$, or equivalently, $2$-$(4m-1, 2m-1, m-1)$ designs.
+For example, can one use these methods to show the existence of a Steiner system (i.e., a $t$-design with $\lambda=1$)?
+A major open problem of a similar spirit is the existence of Hadamard matrices of all orders $n=4m$, or equivalently, $2$-$(4m-1, 2m-1, m-1)$ designs.
 Empirical estimates for $n \le 32$ suggest that there are $\exp(O(n \log n))$ Hadamard matrices of order $n = 4m$.
 Since there are so many of them, and since the logarithm of their number grows at a regular rate, we suspect that they exist for some purely statistical reason.
 However, the Gaussian local limit model seems to be false for Hadamard matrices interpreted as $t$-designs; it does not accurately estimate how many there are.

 A third question is whether there exists an algorithmic version of our work, similar to the algorithmic Moser~\cite{Moser2009} and Moser-Tardos~\cite{MoserTardos2010} versions of the Lov\'{a}sz local lemma~\cite{ErdosLovasz73}, and the algorithmic Bansal~\cite{Bansal2010} and Lovett-Meka~\cite{LovettMeka12} versions of the six standard deviations method of Spencer~\cite{Spencer1985}.
 If an efficient randomized algorithm of our method were found, then we could no longer indisputably claim that we have a low-probability version of the probabilistic method.
 On the other hand it would be strange, from the viewpoint of computational complexity theory, if low-probability existence can always be converted to high-probability existence.
 Maybe our construction is fundamentally a low-probability construction.